-POLICE RECORDS VULNERABLE SECTOR CHECK
+POLICE RECORDS VULNERABLE SECTOR CHECK (VSC)

-All students accepted and enrolled within the Program are required to provide a Police Records Vulnerable Sector Check (VSC) as a condition of admission, and also as a program requirement.
+All students accepted and enrolled within the Program are required to provide a Police Records Vulnerable Sector Check (VSC) as a condition of admission, and as a program requirement.
 Implications of a "not clear" check are outlined in the policy.
-Per the policy, students are required to have a valid Vulnerable Sector Check (VSC) at all times in the Program.
-The VSC is considered valid for one year from the date of issue from Police Services, and must be updated on an annual basis.
+Per the policy, students are required to have a valid VSC at all times in the Program, including the for the entire duration of each placement, therefore, a student may need to update their VSC more frequently than annually.
+The VSC is considered valid for one year from the date of issue from Police Services and must be updated on an annual basis.
+For more information, please visit the Professionalism Office's website.